codyaverett/memento/personal/job-hunting/Federal-reserve-bank-topics.md

 ### 2+ years of experience with relational databases, like PostgreSQL(preferred), MySQL, SQL Server, Oracle
 - Most recently used Microsoft SQL Server for the past 3 years
 - SQLite for small demo projects (Lacks some advanced features and more complex table joins)
 - I've used PostgreSQL while working on WalmartLabs Concord
 	- version controlled database changes with [liquibase](https://www.liquibase.com/resources/guides/database-version-control)
--
+- Queried information from Oracle DB2 and Teradata systems

+Built out tables and with normalized data and relationship tables

 ### 1-2 years of experience with a web application framework in any of: Python, Java, .NET, Ruby, Node.js, or Go
 - I've created webapps in Python, Java, .Net, and NodeJS
-- Most recently I used Fastify with NodeJS
+- I used Fastify and Express with NodeJS
-- Used
+- Used SpringBoot with tomcat and jetty webservers

 ### 1-2 years of experience designing and integrating with web-based HTTP APIs (REST (preferred), GraphQL, SOAP)
 - I am very familiar with designing and integrating REST based apis